paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-087-defense-acquisition-workforce.md

 (3) must have held a position as a program manager or a deputy program manager.

-**(d) General and Flag Officers and Civilians in Equivalent Positions.—** Before a general or flag officer, or a civilian serving in a position equivalent in grade to the grade of such an officer, may be assigned to a critical acquisition position, the person must have at least 10 years experience in an acquisition position, at least four years of which were performed while assigned to a critical acquisition position.
+**(e) General and Flag Officers and Civilians in Equivalent Positions.—** Before a general or flag officer, or a civilian serving in a position equivalent in grade to the grade of such an officer, may be assigned to a critical acquisition position, the person must have at least 10 years experience in an acquisition position, at least four years of which were performed while assigned to a critical acquisition position.

-**(e) Senior Contracting Officials.—** Before a person may be assigned to a critical acquisition position as a senior contracting official, the person must have at least four years experience in contracting.
+**(f) Senior Contracting Officials.—** Before a person may be assigned to a critical acquisition position as a senior contracting official, the person must have at least four years experience in contracting.

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (c).
+Pub.
+L. 119–60, § 1803(a)(2), added subsec. (c).
+Former subsec. (c) redesignated (d).

+Pub.
+L. 119–60, § 1802(b)(1)(D), which directed the substitution of “Portfolio acquisition executives” for “Program executive officers” in heading, was executed by making the substitution for “Program Executive Officers”, to reflect the probable intent of Congress.

+Pub.
+L. 119–60, § 1802(b)(1)(A), substituted “portfolio acquisition executive” for “program executive officer” in introductory provisions.

+Subsecs. (d) to (f).
+Pub.
+L. 119–60, § 1803(a)(2), redesignated subsecs. (c) to (e) as (d) to (f), respectively.

 2019—Subsec. (c)(1).
 Pub.
 L. 116–92 substituted “Under Secretary of Defense for Acquisition and Sustainment” for “Under Secretary of Defense for Acquisition, Technology, and Logistics”.

 2001—Subsec. (c)(1).
 Pub.
 L. 107–107 substituted “Under Secretary of Defense for Acquisition, Technology, and Logistics” for “Under Secretary of Defense for Acquisition and Technology”.